bitrise-io/devcenter/_articles/faq/grant-access-to-github-organization.md

 ---
-title: Grant access to a GitHub Organization
+title: How to grant Bitrise access to a GitHub Organization?
 menu:
   faq:
     weight: 6